vphandango/kqb-scoreboard/README.md

 ## Installation
 It works as-is!
 Clone the repository, add a browser source in OBS/Xsplit/Vmix with scoreboard.html and control how it shows up using StreamControl (controller/StreamControl.exe).

+You can also download the repository under [Releases](https://github.com/vphandango/kqb-scoreboard/releases).

 ## How to Use
 Open up StreamControl.exe and change the team names, current maps, and scores.
 Click the save icon on the top left of the program (CTRL+S also saves when StreamControl is the active window).
 To show/hide the scoreboard, click on the "Toggle Scoreboard" button.